solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 In software testing, we test the expected actions of a user on an application.
 Similarly, testing a diverse set of prompts users are most likely going to use is a good way to measure potential harm.

 Focus on the type of product or content the model with be used on.
-For example, if the product is an educational product, it would be good to prepare a list of education-related prompts.
+For example, if the product is educational, it would be good to prepare a list of education-related prompts.
 This could be to cover a certain subject, historical facts, and prompts about student life.

 ### Mitigate Potential Harms